confluentinc/ksql/docs/syntax-reference.rst

 KSQL adds the implicit columns ``ROWTIME`` and ``ROWKEY`` to every stream and table, which represent the corresponding Kafka message timestamp and message key, respectively.
+The timestamp has milliseconds accuracy.

 The WITH clause supports the following properties: